The Health Packed Berry: Sea Buckthorn

 4. Journaling

 Set aside time every day to journal.
-This is your scheduled time to worry.
-Right down everything you are thinking, the stresses you are feeling and the things that are on your mind.
-Getting it out on paper will help you to see your stressors and help to reduce the amount of space they take up in your thoughts.
+This is your scheduled time to let go of what might be weighing you down.
+Write down everything you are thinking, the stresses you are feeling and the things that are on your mind.
+Getting it out on paper will help you to see your stressors and help to reduce the amount of space they occupy in your mind.
 For an extra stress management, end your journaling with writing down 3 things you are grateful for.
+Check out Dr. Bjorndal’s Journal: Moving Beyond – A journal into self-discovery – this is a great book to get you started!

 5. Meditate